Worship at Mt. Pisgah

 Although many parents are nervous about their children making noise or perhaps disrupting service, please do not let this prevent you from receiving God's gifts.
 The sounds of children are joyfully received, for they are the sounds of the assurance that the Gospel of Jesus Christ is being carried to future generations.
 For your convenience, Mt.
 Pisgah has a Cry Room that you may continue to hear and see the worship service while addressing your child's needs.

 Sunday School is offered year-round at 9:15 AM.
-Adult and High School Bible study is offered at the same time.
+Adult and High School Bible study are offered at the same time.

 How Should I Dress?